Make-Ahead Creole-Style Shrimp Etouffee is easy to deliver on a weeknight—like Mardi Gras!—because you make the roux-based sauce in advance.

 Finish the sauce and serve:

-- The 1 tbsp of butter is used to finish the sauce, making it glossy and slightly thicker.
+- The 1 tablespoon of butter is used to finish the sauce, making it glossy and slightly thicker.
 It's very important that the butter is cold.

 - I consider the spice level here to be fairly mild, but you can reduce it even more if you're sensitive to spicy food.
 You can always add more later.
 Use your favorite Cajun/Creole blend.
 I make the blend below with spices I have on-hand, then store the mix in an airtight container:

-- You can also opt to cook the shrimp separately in a skillet coated with cooking spray or 1 tbsp of vegetable oil.
+- You can also opt to cook the shrimp separately in a skillet coated with cooking spray or 1 tablespoon of vegetable oil.

 Nutrition Information:Yield: 4 Serving Size: 1.5 cups mixed shrimp and sauce